Whether you'd like to receive notifications, or not, you're in control. Here's a deep dive into what notifications we send and how to manage them!

 I'm using an iPhone/iPad and not seeing notifications

-If you've checked that your notifications are turned on, but are still not seeing any, it can be due to how the iOS device itself functions.
+Have you checked that your notifications are turned on, but they're still missing in action?
+It can be due to how the iOS device itself functions, and your settings.
 In short, your iOS device limits the resources it allocates to apps that are running in the background, and may be preventing notifications from coming through.

 Here are some things to check: